grpc/grpc.io/content/docs/guides/auth/ALTS.md

 ### Server Authorization

 gRPC has built-in server authorization support using ALTS.
-A gRPC client using ALTS can set the expected service accounts prior to establishing a connection.
-Then, at the end of the handshake, it is guaranteed that the server identity must match one of the service accounts specified by the client, otherwise the connection would fail.
+A gRPC client using ALTS can set the expected server service accounts prior to establishing a connection.
+Then, at the end of the handshake, server authorization guarantees that the server identity matches one of the service accounts specified by the client.
+Otherwise, the connection fails.

 #### C++